dais-ita/dais-ita.github.io/dais/showcase/US_Event.md

 7. Adversarial domain adaptation learning for accelerating AI-based military solutions (need to confirm title)
 *	[Adaptation Learning for Ground Vehicle Acoustic Sound Classification](/2c01/)

-**Break: 12.00 – 13.00 U.S. Eastern Time **
+**Break: 12.00 – 13.00 U.S. Eastern Time**

 **Technical Session: Research Overview**

 **13.00 – 16.00 U.S. Eastern Time**

-**Agenda
+**Agenda**

-•	Overview: Learning in Complex Coalition Environments
+* Overview: Learning in Complex Coalition Environments
-•	Overview: Resilient Coalition Networking
+* Overview: Resilient Coalition Networking
-•	Overview: Integrating ad hoc Coalition teams and understanding dynamic audiences
+* Overview: Integrating ad hoc Coalition teams and understanding dynamic audiences

 Research highlights, publications, demos, and presentations can be viewed asynchronously at the DAIS ITA Legacy site (//).
 Q&A and other discussion during the event will not be recorded.